1. Who are the climate skeptics?

 The scientific facts

-👉 The IPCC (Intergovernmental Panel on Climate Change) confirms that the current global warming is of anthropogenic origin, linked to massive greenhouse gas emissions.
+👉 The IPCC (Intergovernmental Panel on Climate Change) confirms that current global warming is of anthropogenic origin, linked to massive greenhouse gas emissions.

 Argument 2: "It's the sun that heats the Earth, not man"